It is not death that a man should fear, but he should fear never beginning to live.

 But her death was a watershed moment in my life.
 She was gone so quickly, in a matter of a few short months.
 And I hardly had time to say goodbye.

 So, I started thinking more deeply about death and dying, and eventually started helping others — friends and colleagues — with their issues around the deaths of their loved ones.
-I did it on the side, on the phone nights and weekends.
-That was 40 years ago now.
+I did it after my daytime job, on the phone — nights and weekends.
+For free.
+But it helped me as much as it helped them.

 And so, several years ago, I started this nonprofit to help others around the world, regardless of their beliefs, reduce their fears around death and dying so that they can live life more fully now.”